symbiotic-engineering/Aquaculture/README.md

 This material is based upon work supported by the Sea Grant Regional Research Project No.: R/ATD-18-NESG.

 ## License
 This project is released open-source under the MIT License.
+Processed GIS data included in the repository is from publicly available sources, but may have different license terms.